Elm Guest House hoax: Operation Fernbridge

 A full criminal investigation, Operation Fernbridge, was launched as a result of allegations that arose from Operation Fairbank.
 Operation Fernbridge investigated allegations concerning both Grafton Close children's home and Elm Guest House.

 Two men connected to the Grafton Close children's home: Tony McSweeney, a Catholic priest from Norwich, and John Stingemore, a former children's home manager, were arrested on suspicion of sexual offences and questioned by child investigation officers from Operation Fernbridge in February 2013.
 A trial against Tony McSweeney started at Southwark Crown Court in February 2015.
 However, John Stingemore was found dead at his home in January 2015 whilst still awaiting trial.
 McSweeney was later convicted of his charges and sentenced to prison.

 Although arrests from Operation Fernbridge did result in a conviction stemming from Grafton Close children's home, it did not expose abuse related to Elm Guest House.
-After McSweeny's conviction, Operation Fernbridge was closed and investigations related to Elm Guest House were taken over by Operation Athabasca.
+After McSweeney's conviction, Operation Fernbridge was closed and investigations related to Elm Guest House were taken over by Operation Athabasca.
 Metropolitan Police Commander Neil Jerome gave evidence on Operation Athabasca's findings to the Independent Inquiry into Child Sexual Abuse (IICSA) on 14 February 2019.
 Jerome concluded that "no credible victim has ever come forward alleging a specific offence suffered whilst at Elm Guest House" and that no prominent person had ever been conclusively identified as having abused a child there.